samirparhi-dev/samirparhi-dev/README.md

 ### 👨🏻‍💻 About :
 <p align="left">
 A passionate technologist, firmly believe in the transformative potential of open-source software.
-Enjoyed breaking and quick fixing system as a DevOps engineer , then headed to DevSecOps, In course of time I realised the importance of Privacy and security.
-Now in a journey of enjoying and learning the Art of Cyber security.
-Curious to learn more break more techs and realise the potential.
-Lets work together for a transparent Livelihood enriched with Privacy and security .
-Always open-to-work for free if there is a social cause that imprints my skill-set.
+I ⚒️ Desig and > Code 📱 Apps with High standard security Specification and Robust.
+All ⚙ RUST and Julia.
+My Designs/Approachs are Data Driven and Machine Efficient.
 </p>

 ### ⌘ Special Interest & Expertise :